2015 Genesis Contest

 - Romance: Kristena Tunstall - email@example.com

 Under no circumstances should comments given by a judge be used for publicity purposes without the express consent of the judge.

 FIRST ROUND: During the first round, three judges (published authors or experienced writers trained in judging the Genesis) will score each entry, up to a maximum of 100 points per entry.
 All three scores will be averaged.
 Discrepancy judges will NOT be used due to the logistics of the contest.

 SEMI-FINAL ROUND: The top 10 entries from each category will then move on to the semi-final round.
 The semi-final judges will be published authors who will use the same scoresheet as the first round.
 All three judges’ scores are averaged to determine the entry’s standing.

 FINAL ROUND: The top three semi-final round entries in each category--category finalists--will continue to the final round.
 In the event of a tie, the previous round scores of the tied entries will be used to break the tie.
-Finalists will be allowed 48 HOURS ONLY to polish and resubmit their entries before the entries are sent to the final round judges.
+Finalists will be allowed 48 HOURS ONLY to review the judge's scores from the previous rounds and polish and resubmit their entries before the entries are sent to the final round judges.
 If you are unable to polish and resubmit, then your original entry will be sent to the final round judges.

 During the final round, three final round judges will score each entry, and the three scores will be averaged.
 Discrepancy judges will NOT be used.
 In each category, the entry receiving the top final round score becomes the category winner.
 The final round scores alone determine the category winners.
 If any category winner is disqualified or withdraws for any reason, the next highest-scoring finalist will be moved up to become category winner.